-Faster-than-light (non-local) actions a', of quantum mechanics, can be modeled simply with local actions a turned "inside-out" about the singular surface of radius h, the value of Planck's constant.
+Faster-than-light (non-local) actions S ', of quantum mechanics, can be modeled simply with local actions S turned "I-O" across the singular surface of radius h, the value of Planck's constant.

-Antigravitational (dark energy) spacetime intervals Δs', of general relativity, can be modeled simply with local spacetime intervals Δs turned "inside-out" about the singular surface of radius L*, the value of the Planck length.
+Antigravitational (dark energy) spacetime intervals Δs', of general relativity, can be modeled simply with local spacetime intervals Δs turned "I-O" across the singular surface of radius L*, the value of the Planck length.

 φ[S, h] ↔ φ-[h, S].
 (Square brackets indicate a function in general unless otherwise noted.)

 "Conventional" (real) phase space transforms to "inverse" (virtual) phase space, and vice versa, upon such a dynamic inversion through h.
 A virtual wavefunction generates action eigennumber solutions reciprocal and symmetric to those of its conventional counterpart.
 Together they obey both the de Broglie and Einstein postulates, and can be expressed in a linear Schrödinger equation.
-The mathematical justifications for a wavefunction entity are essentially identical for both "real" and "virtual."
+The mathematical justifications for a quantum wavefunction are essentially identical for both conventional and inverse.